Oil and Gas Terms Beginning with “M” — Page 7

 What Is Mud Weight?
 Mud weight measures the density of drilling fluid circulating through the wellbore during drilling operations, expressed in pounds per gallon (ppg), kilograms per cubic meter (kg/m³), or specific… Read more →

-A mud sample taken from the suction pit (the last pit in the flow series) just before the mud goes into the pump and down the wellbore.
-The in sample is also called the suction-pit sample, or "mud in" on a drilling… Read more →
+A mud-in sample is a drilling fluid sample taken from the suction pit (the last pit in the active mud system flow series, located just before the mud goes into the rig pumps and is sent down the wellbore through the… Read more →